bevyengine/rfcs/rfcs/35-stages_are_labels.md

 Still, for the sake of argument, if we had such an API available to complement this one, maximizing concurrency would require dissolving plugin stages and adding new constraints to their systems to deal with the resulting ambiguities, which are both things that plugin privacy rules specifically prevent.

 So ultimately, the only way to accommodate everyone is for plugin authors to:
-- Prefer exporting system labels and sets for systems that do not queue commands or transitions.
+- Prefer exporting system labels for groups of systems that do not queue commands or transitions.
-- Even when stage labels *are* the right export, also export system labels and sets to give advanced users more flexibility.
+- Even when stage labels *are* the right export, also export system labels to give advanced users more flexibility.
-- Either provide a means to [reconfigure labeled elements][4] or just export the system functions directly.
+- Either provide a means to [reconfigure labeled systems][4] or just export the system functions directly.

 (For some context,  `@cart` [is against *requiring* plugins to make everything public][5].)